innovyze/Open-Source-Support/README.md

 In this repository:
 * Scripts that run from the **UI** will follow the nomenclature `UI_script.rb`.
 These can be run from the Workgroup Client.
-* Scripts that run from via the **Exchange API** will follow the nomenclature `EX_script.rb`.
+* Scripts that run from via **Exchange** will follow the nomenclature `EX_script.rb`.
 These need to be passed to `IExchange.exe` to run, which is present in the folders of every version of the Workgroup Client installation in both 32-bit and 64-bit.
 This requires a valid Exchange license.

 Multiple scripts performing a similar task can be stored under the same folder.
 These should be appended with the suffix `_v?`, where `?` is an integer representing each variant.